mozilla/ping-centre/README.md

 ETL jobs to conduct the data extraction, cleaning, and transforming.

-We use [Joi][Joi Homepage] to define the schemas for the Javascript client.
+We use [joi-browser][Joi-browser Homepage] to define the schemas for the Javascript client.
 By convention, all schemas are saved in the `schemas` directory with the same name of the topics.
 In each schema, the user specifies following attributes in the schema for each topic: